FY2014: A year of library service

 Libraries encourage kids to keep reading during the summer break, when they’re most at risk of losing academic gains made throughout the school year.

-Adults, school-age children and teens who read, did so for an outstanding average of 30 minutes per day, exceeding the research-based program`s goal of 20 minutes per day.
+Adults, school-age children and teens read for an outstanding average of 32 minutes per day, exceeding the research-based program`s goal of 20 minutes per day.

 - SCHOOL-AGE READING

 This year, 19,041 children and teens signed up for the Library’s Summer Reading program, documenting more than 272,000 hours read.